runebaas/switzerlan-rules/rules/tournaments/r6s.md

 ### Cosmetics

-Only the following Operator cosmetics are allowed: Default Skins, Pro League Gold Skins, Pilot Program skins, November Major & Regional League Cosmetics.
+Only the following Operator cosmetics are allowed:

+* Default Skins
+* Pro League Gold Skins
+* Pilot Program skins
+* November Major
+* Regional League

 There are no restrictions for weapon skins and charms.
-If a team is seen using cosmetics that are not allowed, their opponents should notify the admins immediately.
+If a team is seen using cosmetics that are not allowed, their opponents should notify the tournament officials immediately.

 ### Result Screenshots